+The following are the initial product backlog.

 As a user, I want to go through a wizard (step-by-step guide) when installing the power-up so that I understand how to use it.

 As a user, I want to go directly to the board after completing the setup process for the power-up, so that I can begin using its features.